Known

 as fall in North America, autumn astronomically begins on

-the autumnal equinox (when the tilt of the Earth's axis is
+the autumnal equinox (when the tilt of the Earth's axis

-is most oriented away from the Sun).
+axis is most oriented away from the Sun).
 The autumnal equinox

 occurs between September 22 or 23 in the Northern Hemisphere